 If you are part of the Indigenous community and are experiencing pain or distress because of a residential school experience, the Indian Residential School Survivors Society offers a 24-hour crisis line supporting individuals and families.
 Please call 1-800-721-0066.

-If you are a physician or medical learner who is struggling, contact the Wellness Support Line and/or your local physician health program.
+If you are a physician or medical learner who is struggling, contact your local physician health program.